deathtruth/SubnauticaMods-Deathtruth/README.md

 - Generic "indoor sounds" you hear in the habitat
 - Water filtration machine running sound
 - Background biome ambience sounds while inside the habitat (Useful when you mute the "indoor sounds" as these become much louder and more prominent)
+- Reefback sounds (slider options to individually control the volume when indoors and outdoors)

 # Silent Eating
 This mod will allow you to change the eating sound in the mod menu if you prefer, otherwise you can choose no sound at all.